LightningCreations/lc-coding-standards-old/c++-compliance.md

     * A program should either declare all special member functions, or declare none.
 * `=default` all special member functions if possible and it makes sense to do so.
 * `=delete` any special member function that does not make sense for the type.
-* Avoid raw calls to `new/delete`, use RAII Allocation wrappers, or automatic variables whenever possible
+* Avoid raw calls to `new/delete`, use RAII Allocation wrappers, or automatic variables whenever possible.
-* DO NOT USE raw `new[]/delete[]`, use STL Collections.
-* Use ranges whenever possible over iterator-pair algorithms
+* Use ranges whenever possible over iterator-pair algorithms.